 The sign up process

 We've been working to make the LottoMatic signup process as easy as possible.
-All you have to do is basically set up the password you will be using to access/log into the LottoMatic system and complete the payment.
+All you have to do is set up the password you will be using to access LottoMatic as a premium member and complete the payment.

 Payments are possible with any bank card that can be used for online purchases.
 At this point in time, all our payments are being processed by PayPal, the largest online payment processor.
 Those who already have a PayPal account, will only have to sign into it and approve the payment.
-If you are using a bank card and don't have a PayPal account yet, you will be prompted to set up a PayPal account.
-Just read and follow the instructions on your screen and you'll get there.
+If you are using a bank card but don't have a PayPal account yet, you will be prompted to set up a PayPal account.
+Just read and follow the instructions on your screen.
+It should be pretty straight forward.

-An initial, one time sign-up fee of US$2.99 is charged for each and every signup and is used for the administration of your LottoMatic account.
-PayPal will try to process the initial fee immediately when you complete the signup.
+An initial, one time sign-up fee of US$2.99 is charged for each and every signup and is used for the administration of your LottoMatic membership.
+PayPal will try to process the initial fee when you completed the signup.
 If that payment is successful, a LottoMatic 30 days subscription will be created in your PayPal account and your LottoMatic membership will be automatically activated.
-If it fails, the membership will not be activated and you will not be able to log into the LottoMatic system.
+If it fails, the membership will not even be created.

 Important!
 Although our membership is activated after the initial fee, PayPal will collect the actual 30 days fee one day after you completed the signup.
 If this payment (30 days fee) is successful, the membership will be active for 30 days starting with the signup day.